 Housing is a critical concern for many in the performing arts and entertainment industry.
-The Actors Fund works in many ways to help our constituents find and secure housing.
+The Actors Fund works in various ways to increase access to affordable and secure housing for our community.

-The Dorothy Ross Friedman Residence (formerly The Aurora), an affordable, supportive housing residence on 57th Street in Manhattan, provides housing to low income professionals, seniors and persons with AIDS.
+The Dorothy Ross Friedman Residence, an affordable, supportive housing residence on 57th Street in Manhattan, provides housing to low-income professionals, seniors and persons with HIV/AIDS.
+NOW ACCEPTING APPLICATIONS!

-In 2009, with Common Ground Community, The Fund opened The Schermerhorn in downtown Brooklyn.
-The Schermerhorn provides housing low income professionals in entertainment and the community as well as formerly homeless individuals with HIV/AIDS or mental health needs.
+The Schermerhorn in downtown Brooklyn provides housing to low-income professionals in entertainment and the community as well as formerly homeless individuals with HIV/AIDS or mental health needs.
+NOW ACCEPTING APPLICATIONS!

 The Housing Resource Center provides information on finding affordable housing, roommate and home sharing, tenants’ rights, housing court and purchasing your first home.
-The Housing Resource Center also sponsors the where industry members can post housing availabilities and search for places to live.
+Call 212.221.7300 ext.
+107 for more information.

 Click here for our interactive Bulletin Board where you can post available housing opportunities or search for them if you need to find a place to live.